openarsenalspecs/Simulations/RealityPass.md

 - Network-deployed versions of this software must also remain fully AGPL-3.0+ compliant, including exposure of source code modifications when applicable under the license.

 For full legal details, please refer to the AGPL-3.0+ license and the project's `notice.md` file.

----

-## 🤝 Contributing

-Contributions are welcome across:
-Simulation, physics, AI, materials science, aerospace engineering, VR development, UI, education, and open data.

-Please submit pull requests or open issues.
-All contributions must follow the AGPL 3.0+ license with required attribution.

----

-## 🌌 Mission

-Reality Pass provides the gateway where humanity can safely explore ideas, test consequences, and validate the future — before any metal is cut, any propellant loaded, or any mission launched.

-**There are no shortcuts past physics.**